-The passkey is an eight-digit number generated by a random number algorithm the first time that your Quantum is powered on, and is saved in EEPROM memory at that time.
+The passkey is an eight-digit number derived from the MAC address of the WiFi module, using a pseudorandom number generating algorithm.
 It's going to be unique for every Quantum.
 There should be a label on the little baggie that the WiFi module came in with the passkey (you kept it, right?), but it's easy to get it if you lose it... see the section on Recoving the Passkey near the end of this manual.